-If you have worked or trained at Baylor College of Medicine in the past (as an employee, student or participating in an elective rotation), you do not need to register.
-Requirements for residents/fellow may differ from your prior requirements, so your current documentation should be submitted.
-If you register and get a message that a record is already in the system, then you are already registered.
-However, when sending your records, please ensure your current email and phone number are included.
+If you have worked or trained at Baylor College of Medicine in the past (as an employee, student or participating in an elective rotation) and are now returning, you still need to submit your records.
+Requirements for residents/fellow may differ from your prior requirements.

 1. You must submit copies of your actual immunization record or actual lab test immunity.
 This means that we do not accept mere statements that you have been vaccinated or are immune.
 Titers are preferred over vaccination.
 Although vaccination does meet our requirements, some hospitals require proof of immunity.
 Some electronic record systems print vaccine summaries with dates, but do not indicate if there was documentation of the vaccination (e.g., some of the EPIC MyChart Summaries).
 Some of these printouts might not be sufficient.